Pooch63/Buffalo-Tongue/README.md

 db.insert({ table: "users", record: { age: 100, username: "Kiyaan" } }); //Throws error because username "Kiyaan" already exists.
 For the rest of the demo, assume that we did not run this.
 ```

 Getting data is just as easy.
-We can grab all the rows by executing:
+We can grab all the rows with ages greater than 6 by executing:

 ```typescript
 db.select({